antonio-gabriele/zigbee-matter-bridge/README.md

 ## Change log

-2023-12-08 - Added Binary Input Cluster, Updated matter.js to 0.7.2 Release, Refactoring.
+2023-12-08 - Added Binary Input Cluster, Updated matter.js to 0.7.2 Release, Fixed some workaround, Refactoring.

+## To Do

+Check about Google Home App commissioning error.
+Check about Home Assistant missing temperature and humidity sensors.